Celsius, BlockFi, and Voyager: What Went Wrong and Lessons Learned

 How Celsius generated yield (and where it went wrong):

-• Rehypothecation: Celsius took customer deposits and re-lent them, often to institutional borrowers.
+- Rehypothecation: Celsius took customer deposits and re-lent them, often to institutional borrowers.
 This is similar to how traditional banks operate, but without the regulatory safeguards, capital requirements, or deposit insurance that make traditional banking functional.

-• Risky DeFi strategies: Celsius deployed customer funds into DeFi protocols, including staking ETH in the Lido staked ETH (stETH) protocol.
+- Risky DeFi strategies: Celsius deployed customer funds into DeFi protocols, including staking ETH in the Lido staked ETH (stETH) protocol.
 When stETH traded at a significant discount to ETH during the market downturn, Celsius couldn't redeem positions without taking losses.

 Voyager Digital: Concentrated Counterparty Risk

-Voyager Digital operated as a crypto brokerage that offered interest on deposits.
-Its failure was more straightforward than Celsius's, stemming primarily from a massive, concentrated exposure to a single borrower.
+Voyager's failure was more straightforward than Celsius's, stemming primarily from a massive, concentrated exposure to a single borrower.

 What went wrong:

-• Misleading communications: In June 2022, just days before suspending withdrawals, Voyager CEO Stephen Ehrlich publicly stated that the company had "strong risk management processes."
-The FTC later filed a complaint alleging that Voyager made false and misleading claims about FDIC insurance protection for customer deposits.
+- Misleading communications: The FTC later filed a complaint alleging that Voyager made false and misleading claims about FDIC insurance protection for customer deposits.
+The reality?
+The FDIC insurance applied only to Voyager's own deposits at its partner bank, not to customer crypto deposits.

-The scale of the failure: Voyager's bankruptcy filing listed customer claims of approximately $1.3 billion.
+Voyager's bankruptcy filing listed customer claims of approximately $1.3 billion.

-BlockFi: Contagion from FTX
+BlockFi: Death by Contagion

 BlockFi's story is distinct because it was initially a casualty of the 3AC collapse but was then further destabilized by its relationship with FTX.